PRAx Student Fellowship

 The Humanities+Science Student Fellowship connects students interested in the humanities with science or engineering researchers, labs and programs across campus.
 Fellows will create projects grounded in the humanities that engage with research and ideas that matter.
 Students will present their final project during an event at the end of the fellowship.

-These fellowships are open to students from all colleges and departments, but projects must involve ideas and methodologies from the humanities (e.g., journalism, philosophy and ethics, communication and rhetoric, literature, history, ethnic studies, etc.).
+These fellowships are open to students from all colleges and departments, but projects must involve methodologies from the humanities (e.g., creative writing, journalism, philosophy and ethics, communication and rhetoric, literature, history, ethnic studies, etc.).
 This program is ideal for students who want to explore enduring questions and timely, critical issues that intersect with research in science, ecology or technology.
-Applicants should be interested in making their work accessible to a public audience.
 Please make sure you meet the general eligibility criteria before applying.

 Fellows meet with mentors at least once a month as they develop and create their projects.
 Applicants should identify a mentor working in the humanities at OSU and a mentor in the sciences from OSU or an outside agency.
 Engaging with mentors prior to applying will help demonstrate the feasibility of your project and strengthen your application, but it is not a requirement.